-The Compliance Division of AVANGRID is responsible for promoting awareness of and ensuring compliance with the Code of Business Conduct and Ethics.
-The Compliance Division resolves questions regarding the content, interpretation and application of the code.
+The Compliance Unit of Avangrid is responsible for promoting awareness of and ensuring compliance with the Code of Business Conduct and Ethics.
+The Compliance Unit resolves questions regarding the content, interpretation and application of the code.
 Compliance also investigates complaints received concerning potential violations and works with other management groups to recommend remediation.
-The Compliance Division maintains independence from management, reporting directly to the Governance and Sustainability Committee of AVANGRID's Board of Directors.
+The Compliance Unit maintains independence from management.
+The Compliance Unit reports directly to the Governance and Sustainability Committee of Avangrid's Board of Directors.
 Contact information is provided at the end of this code.